CaiLiLab/MuRaL/docs/usage.rst

 FASTA file, a prediction tsv file and the length of k-mer.
 Note that for evaluation, we need to provide a specific set of observed mutations (e.g. all available rare variants), which are stored in the 5th column of the prediction tsv files.
-Thsese observed mutations are used for calculating observed mutation rates.
+These observed mutations are used for calculating observed mutation rates.
 We can change the content in the 5th column to evaluate model performance in different observed datasets.